ericpauley/aws-spot-price-history/README.md

 euw3-az2        g4dn.4xlarge    Linux/UNIX      0.558600        2023-01-01T00:00:00+00:00
 ```

-For data from 2022-01 and before, this data was fetched more than one month at a time.
+For data from 2023-01 and before, this data was fetched more than one month at a time.
 This should have no negative impact unless, for example, an instance type was retired before the month began (and there should therefore be no price).
+These older files also only contain default regions.
+Data from 2023-02 and later contains all regions, including opt-in regions.

 # Using data